Rainscaping Small Grants Program

 Above ground, a combination of native plants, water features, catch basins, and permeable pavement manages stormwater as close as possible where it falls, while below the surface, these techniques improve the soil, store and filter stormwater, and allow the area to absorb water over time, thus reducing the impact of stormwater on the sewer system.

 MSD modeled the Rainscaping Small Grants Program in 2014, and completed the first full round in 2015, collectively awarding 59 grants – worth up to $3,000 each – to landowners in the program area.
-This year, MSD Project Clear again partnered with the Missouri Botanical Garden to assist landowners with their rainscaping projects.
+The 2016-17 round will conclude in May after awarding 66 grants.
+This year, MSD Project Clear will again partner with the Missouri Botanical Garden to assist landowners with their rainscaping projects.

 Project Clear is MSD’s initiative to improve water quality and alleviate many wastewater concerns in the St. Louis region.
 MSD will invest billions of dollars over a generation for community rainscaping projects, system improvements, and an ambitious program of maintenance and repair.
 Rainscaping investments alone will total $100 million.